multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 ## More manual waiting

-If you need to wait on something outside of the container you can fill out the optional `wait` callback.
+When you need to wait on something outside of the container you can fill out the optional `wait` callback.
 Here's an example ([source code here](https://github.com/multiprocessio/datastation/blob/main/integration/elasticsearch.test.js)) of using the `wait` callback to make sure that data has been ingested